+++ Christmas Break +++

 One reason may be that the strain has been lost or, after publication of the description, turned out not to show the characters given for the taxon.
+In rare cases it may happen that a strain has to be checked and is therefore temporarily not visible in the catalogue until clarification.
+Also, it may take a while for a strain to be released to the online catalogue after publication.
 Another reason may be that the strain was deposited for patent purposes.
 These strains and their data are kept confidential by the DSMZ.
-If you have the well-founded guess that the latter is true for your strain in question you may contact Dr. Felizitas Bajerski or Dr. Kathrin Felsch.
-They will give details on how to obtain a culture of the strain.

-• Why are there sometimes two risk groups stated for one organism: according to TRBA and ZKBS?
+• Why are there sometimes two risk groups stated for one organism?

 • Can I receive certificates for the strains I ordered stating that they are free of components of animal origin or components bearing TSE / BSE (Transmissible Spongiforme Encephalopathy / Bovine Spongiforme Encephalopathy)?